mbsa-tud/tsad_platform/README.md

 # TSAD Platform Manual

-A platform for evaluating time series anomaly detection (tsad) methods which offers options to automatically train, test, compare and optimize them.
+A platform for evaluating time series anomaly detection (TSAD) methods which offers options to automatically train, test, compare and optimize them.

 ## Contents